Rising teenage star Leylah Fernandez reaches U.S. Open final

 Fernandez, a left-hander who is 73rd in the world rankings, has defeated three players ranked in the Top 5 during the tournament, having already dispatched defending champion Naomi Osaka and fifth-seeded Elina Svitolina.
 She is the first player to do that at a Grand Slam since Serena Williams at Wimbledon in 2012.

-She will face British 18-year-old Emma Raducanu,who became the first qualifier to ever reach a Grand Slam final by defeating Greek No. 17 seed Maria Sakkari 6-1, 6-4.

-Raducanu, ranked 150th, became the youngest Grand Slam finalist since 17-year-old Maria Sharapova won at Wimbledon in 2004.

-It's the first Grand Slam final between teens since a 17-year-old Williams beat 18-year-old Martina Hingis at the 1999 US Open — and only the eighth in the Open era (since 1968).
+If Fernandez meets 150th-ranked Emma Raducanu, 18, in the final, it would be the first Grand Slam final between teens since a 17-year-old Williams beat 18-year-old Martina Hingis at the 1999 US Open — and only the eighth in the Open era (since 1968).

 “I don’t care.
 I just want to play a final,” Fernandez said.
 “I’m going to enjoy my victory and worry about it tomorrow.”